Tilapia Fish Tacos

 Prepare the Fish:

-• In a small bowl, mix together the chili powder, garlic powder, cumin, paprika, salt, and black pepper.
+• In a small bowl, mix together 1 teaspoon chili powder, 1 teaspoon garlic powder, ½ teaspoon cumin, ½ teaspoon paprika, ½ teaspoon salt, and ¼ teaspoon black pepper.

-• Pat the tilapia filets dry with paper towels.
+• Pat 1 pound tilapia filets dry with paper towels.
 Evenly sprinkle the spice mix on both sides of each filet.

-• In a large skillet, heat the olive oil over medium-high heat.
-Once hot, add the tilapia filets.
+• In a large skillet, heat 2 tablespoons olive oil over medium-high heat.
+Once the oil is shimmering, add the tilapia filets.
+Don't move them once they're in the pan.

-• Cook for about 3-4 minutes on each side or until the fish is opaque and flakes easily with a fork.
-Remove from the skillet and set aside.
+• Cook for about 3-4 minutes on each side, until the fish is opaque and flakes easily with a fork.
+Remove from the skillet and break into large chunks.

 Prepare the Slaw:

-• In a medium-sized mixing bowl, combine the shredded red cabbage, lime juice, and kosher salt.
+• In a medium bowl, combine 2 cups shredded red cabbage, 1 tablespoon lime juice, and ½ teaspoon kosher salt.

 Prepare the Sauce:

-• In a small mixing bowl, whisk together sour cream or greek yogurt, chopped cilantro, fresh lime juice, lime zest, and salt.
+• In a small mixing bowl, whisk together 1 cup sour cream or greek yogurt, 2 tablespoons cilantro, 2 tablespoons fresh lime juice, 1 teaspoon lime zest, and ¼ teaspoon salt.

 • Taste and adjust seasoning if necessary.
 Set aside.